Yemen rebels strike oil depot in Saudi city hosting F1 race | Headlines

 "While the facility also supplies the Saudi military with petroleum products, it is mostly supplying civilian customers," the panel said.
 "If the plant had been out of service of a significant period, the impact on the kingdom's economy as well as on the welfare of the residents of the Western region would likely have been significant."
 Cruise missiles and drones remain difficult to defend against, though the US recently sent a significant number of Patriot anti-missile interceptors to Saudi Arabia to resupply the kingdom amid the Houthi attacks.

-In September, the AP reported that the US had removed its own Patriot and THAAD defence systems from Prince Sultan Air Base outside of Riyadh.
+In September, the AP reported that the US had removed its own Patriot and THAAD defense systems from Prince Sultan Air Base outside of Riyadh.

-The attacks have renewed questions about the kingdom's ability to defend itself from Houthi fire as a yearslong war in the Arab world's poorest country rages on with no end in sight.

-It also comes as Saudi Arabia issued an unusually stark warning that it is unable to guarantee its oil production won't be affected by further attacks - which could push global energy prices even higher amid Russia's war on Ukraine.

 Benchmark Brent crude prices briefly rose above $120 a barrel in trading Friday.